 Retired U.S. Marine Corps Major Gen. and former NASA Administrator Charles Frank Bolden Jr. has been named by Scripps Institution of Oceanography at the University of California San Diego as the recipient of the 2017 Nierenberg Prize.
 The public is invited to attend the award ceremony and a presentation from Bolden in a free event on Oct.
-17 at the Robert Paine Scripps Forum for Science, Society and the Environment on the Scripps campus.
-More details about the event will be announced at a later date.
+17 at 6 p.m. at the Robert Paine Scripps Forum for Science, Society and the Environment on the Scripps campus.

 The Nierenberg Prize for Science in the Public Interest is awarded annually by Scripps Oceanography.
 It includes a bronze medal and $25,000, and is awarded for outstanding contributions to science in the public interest.
 Since the first awarding of the prize in 2001, recipients have included newscaster Walter Cronkite, primatologist Jane Goodall, and filmmaker James Cameron, among others.

 Bolden served as NASA Administrator from July 2009 to January 2017.
 In this position, Bolden oversaw a new era of exploration focused on full utilization of the International Space Station, as well as new space and aeronautics technology development.
 He prepared the agency for manned space exploration beyond the moon through development of the Orion spacecraft that will carry astronauts to deep space destinations, including asteroids and Mars.

 The agency’s ground-breaking science activities under Bolden include an unprecedented landing on Mars by the Curiosity rover, launch of a spacecraft to Jupiter, and continued progress toward the 2018 launch of the James Webb Space Telescope, the successor to the Hubble Space Telescope.